 Our North Lanarkshire service

-Although our offices are closed, OPFS is still working to support local single parents.
+OPFS is still working to support local single parents.
 We know that coping with the current crisis is having an impact on families, but we are here to provide support and a listening ear.

-Our staff team have been working hard to ensure we can continue to support families with the services that they need during the Coronavirus outbreak, both in terms of practical services and being able to access those services.
+Our staff team have been working hard to ensure we can continue to support families with the services that they need during the COVID-19 outbreak, both in terms of practical services and being able to access those services.

 Our Current Service Provision